cybersplines/HThumb/README.md

 # HThumb
-HThumb is an app that lets you make thumbnails out of your High Dynamic Range images with 1 button
+HThumb is an app that lets you make thumbnails out of your multipe High Dynamic Range images with 1 button